janfrederikstein/rag_reports/README.md

 # rag_reports
 RAG application designed to query financial report PDFs.

-> Requires an OPENAI_API_KEY to be set up in a .env file
+Requires an OPENAI_API_KEY to be set up in a .env file in the main repo

 ---